 - 2019 we joined Hipcamp, a service that operates like AirBnb for campers, opening up three campsites along the Cedar River.
 Camping became particularly popular during COVID.

-- 2020 COVID struck not long after Ayshe moved home from Japan.
+- 2020 COVID struck not long after our daughter Ayshe moved home from Japan.
 We spent the time together moving woodchips into the orchards, netting then harvesting honeyberry bushes, repairing our geodesic dome from the derecho, cleaning out the frog pond and other basic maintenance.

 You must be logged in to post a comment.